nrposner/nvim_config/README.md

-Guide to setting up a tmux+nvim config, pulling liberally from DevOps Toolbox and typcraft.
+Guide to setting up a neovim config, pulling liberally from DevOps Toolbox and typcraft.

 **Step 0 (optional): Terminal Installation**
 For best results, download a terminal like iTerm2 instead of using the default shell.
 In addition, download a [Nerd Font](https://www.nerdfonts.com/font-downloads).